jmharvey1/MCUFriend_STM32CUBEIDE/Build Docs/ReadMe.txt

 1. cntrl+T	Generates continuous key down state.
 Press “cntrl+T” again (or another key) to stop.
 2. “Enter”	One button press to send your preloaded CallSign.
 3. “delete” Back space, to delete unsent buffered code.
-4. F12		Alternate action; Allows text to be typed and not sent.
+4. Right Arrow		Alternate action; Allows text to be typed, and not sent.
 Press again, and normal sending resumes.
 (In hold mode, lower left box is yellow)
-5. F1		Store text (When active, lower left box is White).
+5. Left Arrow		Store text (When active, lower left box is White).
 Up to 20 characters (no spaces) can be stored to be sent later.
 (Space bar, auto exit F1 store mode, or press F1 again to stop store)
-6. Lshift+Enter” Send "F1" stored text plus Your call sign.
+6. Lshift+Enter” Send "Left Arrow" stored text plus Your call sign.
-7. Cntrl+Enter” Send "F1" stored text.
+7. Cntrl+Enter” Send "Left Arrow" stored text.
 8. "Esc"   Abort outgoing text